 💬 Sara sees Mariam's new reel on Instagram, clicks the bio link.

-Before: 5 days waiting, order lost.
-Now: 90 seconds, money in account.
+Before: 5 days of DM back-and-forth, order lost.
+Now: 90 seconds captured, transfer runs asynchronously.

 💬 Niloofar (DM): "Hi Mariam, do you ship to Sweden?"